tdepew562/Election-Financial-Analysis/README.md

 ## Election Analysis
 This Python script analyzes election data from a CSV file to determine the total votes, the percentage of votes for each candidate, and the overall winner.

-# Getting Started
-Clone the repository to your local machine.
-Ensure you have Python installed.

 # Usage
 Run the script election_analysis.py to perform the election analysis.
 The results will be displayed in the console and saved to a text file (election_results.txt).